Introduction

 Features:

-• Needle executes the ‘baseline saving’ settings first to capture the initial screenshots of the interface.
-Running the same test again takes you to the testing mode where newer snapshots are taken and compared against the test suite.
+- Needle executes the ‘baseline saving’ settings first to capture the initial screenshots of the interface.
+Running the same test again activates testing mode, taking new snapshots and comparing them against the test suite.

 Advantages: